therealtylerwells/playoffs/README.md

 # Playoffs

 I did this during a job interview process w/ MLB dot com.
 They ghosted me in return.
-I don't think it's that bad tbh.
+I don't think it's that bad.

 ## Run it